-Open New Testament Abstracts advanced search screen in another browser window to work through this tutorial side by side.
+Open New Testament Abstracts advanced search screen

 This tutorial will facilitate your discovery of how to find biblical commentary in two research databases, Old Testament Abstracts and New Testament Abstracts.

 The databases function identically and so a researcher who has experience using one can transfer those skills to the other seamlessly.

 This is the advanced search screen in New Testament Abstracts.
 It is where we will start our search for commentary.